-How is Arabic Coffee different to Turkish Coffee?
+How is Arabic Coffee different from Turkish Coffee?

 Arabic and Turkish coffee are very similar.
 Both Arabic and Turkish coffee are served black, made with finely ground coffee, with the grounds served with the coffee.
 The main difference is that Turkish coffee usually does not contain cardamom.

-Arabic coffee usually contains cardamom, and/or other spices (source).
+Arabic coffee usually contains cardamom, and/or other spices.

 Both Arabic coffee and Turkish coffee can be sweetened, be made of beans of different origins and be roasted to different degrees.